edgedb/edgedb/docs/internals/protocol/typedesc.rst

 There is one special type with *type id* of zero:
 ``00000000-0000-0000-0000-000000000000``.
 When you describe this type, result contains zero *blocks*.
-It's used when statement returns no meaningful results, for example for ``CREATE DATABASE example`` statement.
+It's used when a statement returns no meaningful results, for example for ``CREATE DATABASE example`` statement.